LazyFalcon/Manipulator3D/README.md

 Inverse kinematics was based on 'transposed jacobian' method which allows to handle efectively manipulators with redundant joints.

-Path plannig is simple A* implementation in 3D space, to detect and avoid obstacles I used Bullet physics engine.
+Path plannig is ~~simple A* implementation in 3D space~~(I don't remember what), to detect and avoid obstacles I used Bullet physics engine.
 Bullet is feed from 3D scene.

 Application has bindings to python and can run python scripts.